-The trends of the recruitment indices and the CPUE-based indicators in recent 5 years were summarized in Fig. 5-1.
-For comparison of recruitment indices, the moving average of the GTI and average of w0.5 and w0.8 (Japanese longline CPUE) for ages 5-7 combined were plotted with the AI as same as Fig. 3-2.
+The trends of the recruitment indices and the CPUE-based indicators in recent years were summarized in Fig. 5-1.

 Considering uncertainty inherent in all the indicators examined, both fishery-dependent and fishery-independent indicators should continue to be further monitored and carefully examined in a synthetic way.